nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/COMPANY_NAME] [r/ROLE] [s/STATUS ] [d/DATE] [c/COMMENT] [t/TAG]...`

 * The internship entry whose entry number is `INDEX` would be updated. `INDEX` needs to be a valid entry number as specified in the [List Panel](#exploring-the-graphical-user-interface)  displayed using the `list` command.
-* You have to provide at least one of the optional parameters
+* You have to provide at least one of the optional fields
 * You can remove all of an internship’s tags by typing `t/` without specifying any other tags after it.
 * You can reset the comment of an internship to the default value of `NA` by typing `c/` without specifying any comments after it.